-- Blend the mixture of rose water and glycerin and apply on the cracked feet to soothe and heal the fissures.
+- Blend the mixture of rose water and glycerin and apply it to the cracked feet to soothe and heal the fissures.

-- Combine the juice of 1 quarter of lemon, one fourth cup of milk, one fourth cup of water, 2 tablespoon of olive oil and a pinch of cinnamon.
+- Combine the juice of 1 quarter of a lemon, one-fourth cup of milk, one-fourth cup of water, 2 tablespoons of olive oil, and a pinch of cinnamon.
 Pour the mixture into a basin and soak your feet in it.
-This alleviates dryness, softens feet and heals the cracks.
+This alleviates dryness, softens feet, and heals the cracks.

 - Blend melted paraffin wax and mustard oil and apply on the feet.

-- Scrape feet with Pumic stone.
+- Scrape feet with Pumice stone.
 This removes scales and exfoliates the feet making them soft and supple.

 - Snehana: This is an unction (lubrication by oil massage etc.) treatment.
 The affected parts are anointed with unctuous substances like beeswax and so on.
 Since Vata is predominant in the cracks, it causes severe roughness.
-The cracked skin can be glued back to its normal contour with application of unctuous (lubricants) substances which act as binders.
+The cracked skin can be glued back to its normal contour with an application of unctuous (lubricant) substances that act as binders.

 The feet are then immersed in warm, salted water for about 15 minutes and the dead skin and dirt are removed by scrubbing.
 Then the feet are wiped with a soft towel and the unctuous substances or the medicines are applied.

-Daily regime: Daily Pada abhyanga or oil massage of the feet with warm salted gingelly oil is very good method of preventing cracked feet.
+Daily regime: Daily Pada abhyanga or oil massage of the feet with warm salted gingelly oil is a good method of preventing cracked feet.

-We should take care of our feet as much as we take care of our head and eyes.
+We should take care of our feet as much as we take care of our heads and eyes.
 Feet bear the weight of our body and they tread on dirt to keep the rest of the body hygienic.
-The age old Indian practice of washing the feet before entering the house makes a lot of sense.
+The age-old Indian practice of washing the feet before entering the house makes a lot of sense.
 Take good care of your feet- from heel to sole to the tip of your toes.

-This article was originally published by Prof (Dr.) G G Gangadharan, Ramaiah Indic Specialty Ayurveda.
-The copyright of this article is owned by Ramaiah Indic Specialty Ayurveda, Bangalore.
+The copyright of this article is owned by Ramaiah Indic Speciality Ayurveda